ehloonion/onionrouter/README.rst

 """"""""""""""""""
 .. code-block:: console

+   $ cd onionrouter
+   $ chmod +x onionrouter_run.py
    $ python onionrouter_run.py --help

 Configuration and other options
 -------------------------------
 * Copy or update the onionrouter.ini file and with your settings (reference file is in onionrouter/configs folder if you cloned the git repo or in /etc/onionrouter/ if you installed the package)
-* Edit the config
+* Edit the configuration file
     * Under the DOMAIN section replace the value of the **hostname** key with your local domain to be whitelisted from lookups.
     * Under the RESOLVER section put in the **resolver_ip** field your preferred resolver (default is 127.0.0.1).
-To use multiple resolvers, seperate them with comma ','
+To use multiple resolvers, separate them with comma ','
     * Under the RESOLVER section put in the **resolver_port** field the port that your resolver listens to (default is 53)

 onionrouter by default queries the destination domain for a specific SRV record, *_onion-mx._tcp.* and if it finds a .onion address in the reply it gives it back to postfix to be used by the smtptor service defined in master.cf.
 If no valid SRV record is found the mail is passed to smtp service.
 This gives us dynamic SRV lookups that lead to SMTP over onion addresses!